 The members of the Board, the executive officers of the Company and persons who hold more than 10% of our common stock (collectively, the "Reporting Persons") are subject to the reporting requirements of Section 16(a) of the Exchange Act, which require them to file reports with respect to their ownership of the Company's securities on Form 3 and transactions in the Company's securities on Forms 4 or 5.
-Based solely on its review of the copies of such forms received by it and written representations from the Company's executive officers and directors, the Company believes that, for the fiscal year ended December 31, 2014, the Section 16(a) filling requirements were complied with by all the Reporting Persons during and with respect to such year.
+Based solely on its review of the copies of such forms received by it and written representations from the Company's executive officers and directors, the Company believes that, for the fiscal year ended December 31, 2015, the Section 16(a) filling requirements were complied with by all the Reporting Persons during and with respect to such year.

-Stockholder Proposals for 2016 Annual Meeting
+Stockholder Proposals for 2017 Annual Meeting

 Proposals Pursuant to Rule 14a-8.
-Under Rule 14a-8(e) of the Exchange Act, stockholder proposals intended to be presented at the 2016 annual stockholders meeting must be received by us on or before November 24, 2015 to be eligible for inclusion in our proxy statement and proxy card related to that meeting.
-Only proper proposals under Rule 14a-8 of the Exchange Act that are timely received will be included in the proxy statement and proxy card for the 2016 annual stockholders meeting.
+Under Rule 14a-8(e) of the Exchange Act, stockholder proposals intended to be presented at the 2017 annual stockholders meeting must be received by us on or before November 28, 2016 to be eligible for inclusion in our proxy statement and proxy card related to that meeting.
+Only proper proposals under Rule 14a-8 of the Exchange Act that are timely received will be included in the proxy statement and proxy card for the 2017 annual stockholders meeting.

 Proposals Pursuant to our By-Laws.
-Under our By-Laws, in order to bring any business before the stockholders at the 2016 annual stockholders meeting, other than proposals that will be included in our proxy statement, you must comply with the procedures described below.
-In addition, you must notify us in writing, and such notice must be delivered to or mailed and received by our Secretary no earlier than the close of business on February 5, 2016 and no later than the close of business on March 6, 2016.
+Under our By-Laws, in order to bring any business before the stockholders at the 2017 annual stockholders meeting, other than proposals that will be included in our proxy statement, you must comply with the procedures described below.
+In addition, you must notify us in writing, and such notice must be delivered to or mailed and received by our Secretary at our principal executive offices no earlier than the close of business on February 9, 2017 and no later than the close of business on March 11, 2017.

-A stockholder's notice to the Secretary shall set forth as to each matter the stockholder proposes to bring before the annual meeting (a) a brief description of the business desired to be brought before the annual meeting and the reasons for conducting such business at the annual meeting, (b) the name and record address of the stockholder proposing such business and the beneficial owner, if any, on whose behalf the proposal is submitted, (c) the class and number of shares of the Company which are beneficially owned by the stockholder and the beneficial owner, if any, on whose behalf the proposal is submitted, and (d) any material interest of the stockholder in such business.
+A stockholder's notice to the Secretary shall set forth as to each matter the stockholder proposes to bring before the annual meeting (a) a brief description of the business desired to be brought before the annual meeting, including the text of the proposed business and any resolutions proposed for consideration and any proposed amendment to our By-Laws and the reasons for conducting such business at the annual meeting, (b) a representation that the stockholder is a holder of record of the shares entitled to vote at the Annual Meeting of Stockholders and intends to appear in person or by proxy, (c) the name and record address of the stockholder proposing such business and the beneficial owner, if any, on whose behalf the proposal is submitted, (d) the class or series and number of shares of stock of the Company which are owned beneficially and of record by the stockholder and the beneficial owner, if any, on whose behalf the proposal is submitted, (e) any material interest of the stockholder in such business, and (f) a description of any agreement, arrangement or understanding with respect to such business between or among the stockholder any affiliates, associates or others acting in concert with the stockholder.

 Nominations Pursuant to our By-Laws.
-Under our By-Laws, in order to nominate a director for election to the Board, stockholders must comply with the notice procedures and requirements found in Article II, Section 6 of such By-Laws, a copy of which may be obtained by written request to the Company's Secretary or on the Company's website at www.autoliv.com - About Us - Governance - Certificate and By-Laws.
+Under our By-Laws, in order to nominate a director for election to the Board, stockholders must comply with the notice procedures and requirements found in Article II, Section 6 of our By-Laws, a copy of which may be obtained by written request to the Company's Secretary or on the Company's website at www.autoliv.com - About Us - Governance - Certificate and By-Laws.